jnaidu/Developer-Portal-GitBook/understanding_appcloud_developer_portal/README.md

 The following diagram illustrates how different components of the Covisint Platform are tied together.

 ## Covisint Identity Service
-The initial registration and approval is carried out in this application.
+The initial registration, approval, and access grant is carried out in this application.
 1. Covisint Exchange Operator will send an invite to a customer who would like to access the Platform.
 2. Upon receiving the invitation, the customer will register with our Covisint Identity Service which manages all of the user accounts and their access.
 3. The registration request submitted by the Customer will then be reviewed and approved by the Covisint Exchange Operator.